-The cosmic microwave background (CMB) is a key probe of our cosmological model (Planck Collaboration XIII 2015), prothe 2015 data release from Planck1 (Planck Collaboration I 2015) to perform a systematic analysis of a large set of dark energy and modified gravity theories.
+The cosmic microwave background (CMB) is a key probe of our cosmological model (Planck Collaboration XIII 2016), providing information on the primordial Universe and its physics, including inflationary models (Planck Collaboration XX 2016) and constraints on primordial non-Gaussianities (Planck Collaboration XVII 2016).
+In this paper we use the 2015 data release from Planck1 (Planck Collaboration I 2016) to perform a systematic analysis of a large set of dark energy and modified gravity theories.